amweber01/Project2_DATA441/README.md

 ```
 ## KFold Cross-Validations

 To test the above function, we'll run some KFold cross-validations with real data.
-With each of the two datasets below, we compare the mse of the Lowess functions with the mse of a random forest regressor for comparison.
+With each of the two datasets below, we compute the mse of a random forest regressor to compare with the mse for Lowess.

 Import statements: